-There is nothing worse for a writer than losing all their work due to a computer problem.
+There is nothing worse for a writer than losing all their work due to file corruption or a computer problem.

-Taking the time to learn how to be a good file manager with File Explorer in Windows or Finder in Mac to protect your work is vital.
-You don’t need to be as pedantic as I am, but you should definitely review how your manuscript files are saved, protected and backed up.
+It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder on a Mac to protect your work.

-By managing your files correctly, you will be secure in the knowledge that whatever goes wrong, your manuscript will always be safe and secure.
+If you manage your files correctly, you will be protected, knowing that whatever might go wrong, your manuscript will always be safe and secure.

-If you have already started writing your manuscript, you can take these precautions by copying out your chapters into new files and start a new revisions file for your manuscript.
+If you have already started writing your manuscript, you can take these precautions by copying your chapters into new files.

-It will only take a half an hour to set up the files and folders to be secure and avoid any possible heartaches in the future when it comes time to publish a book.
+If you do, you will avoid any possible heartaches in the future when it comes time to publish a book.

 Related Reading: Keep Everything You Write And Never Delete Your Drafts